 Use this for closed questions – where the answer is ‘yes’ or ‘no’.

 Make a great first impression!
-Read more about this here.
+Read more about Welcome Screens.

-All typeforms finish with a Thank You Screen by default.
-With an Essentials or higher account you can customize them – read more here.
+All typeforms finish with an Ending screen by default, and you can customize them to your heart's content – read more here.

 Every question also has a Question reference.
 These refs are for developers using our APIs – it’s a unique identifier that allows you to easily identify each question in your code.
-Clicking Edit allows you to change this reference to whatever you like:
+Clicking Block references in the Settings panel allows you to change this reference to whatever you like:

 Do you want to improve your customer journey?
 Are you perfecting the employee experience?
-Then write kick-ass survey questions that get actionable feedback.
+Then write brilliant survey questions that get actionable feedback.